yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 Staff in the extended organization can provide "big picture" perspective that's useful to know about as I'm getting up-to-speed.
-Also, because they won't be working with me day-to-day, I've found that they tend to more honest and less inhibited when it comes to providing advice about how to be successful in the job.
+Also, because they won't be working with me day-to-day, I've found that they tend to be more honest and less inhibited when it comes to providing advice about how to be successful in the job.

 When possible, I like to structure these as "coffee chats" as opposed to formal